 Our Prompt: "We see an audience name called Likely 7-day purchasers (test).
 What are most common traits among this audience?"

 The Result: Another home run.
-The Advisor instantly pulled up charts and lists showing the top 10 countries, device categories, and browsers for that specific audience.
+Ask Advisor instantly pulled up charts and lists showing the top 10 countries, device categories, and browsers for that specific audience.
 It even showed me a daily trend of how that audience has grown over time.

 Our Verdict: Excellent for Quick Profiles.

-The Chat Experience:
+The Chat Experience

 Privacy and Enterprise Readiness

 For many enterprises, this is a non-starter.
 The idea that your private analytics data could be used to train a general AI model raises serious security and privacy concerns.
-Until Google offers a clear option for a secure, private instance, the Analytics Advisor will likely remain a tool for non-sensitive exploration, not for deep, proprietary business analysis.
+Until Google offers a clear option for a secure, private instance, Ask Advisor will likely remain a tool for non-sensitive exploration, not for deep, proprietary business analysis.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions